-A Finding of No Significant Impact (FONSI) with respect to the environment has been made for this NOFA in accordance with HUD regulations at 24 CFR Part 50, which implement section 102(2)(C) of the National Environmental Policy Act of 1969 (42 U.S.C.
+A Finding of No Significant Impact (FONSI) with respect to the environment has been made for this NOFA in accordance with HUD regulations at 24 CFR part 50, which implement section 102(2)(C) of the National Environmental Policy Act of 1969 (42 U.S.C.
 4332(2)(C)).

-The FONSI is available for inspection at HUD's Funds Available web page at http://portal.hud.gov/hudportal /HUD?src=/program_offices /administration /grants /fundsavail.
+The FONSI is available for inspection at HUD's Funding Opportunities web page.